zondo/pydiff/README.md

 With one arg, it dumps a text representation of a single spreadsheet.
 With two, it runs a 'diff' on the text representation of both sheets.

+TODO: finish this!
+TODO: add some unit tests